Research Policy Analysis and Coordination

-In coordination with the California State University, UC has established a base rate of 25% increasing over the first 4-1/2 years to 40% of the Modified Total Direct Costs (as defined in UC's federally-negotiated rate agreements) for the recovery of facilities and administrative costs for State of California funding that falls under the AB20 model agreement.
+In coordination with the California State University, UC has established a base rate of 25% increasing over the first 4-1/2 years to 40% of the Modified Total Direct Costs (as defined in UC's federally-negotiated rate agreements) for the recovery of facilities and administrative costs for State of California funding.

 - In its first year, the base rate has a core component of 25% of the MTDC for administrative costs and no facilities cost.

 - Facilities costs will be added in increments of 5% until the F&A rate reaches 40% MTDC.

 - Projects that are performed off-campus will only use the 25% MTDC rate for administrative costs.

 - The administrative component of the rate will not escalate.

 RPAC Memo 16-01 established the following rate schedule for State of California funding:

 The base for all of these rates is the Modified Total Direct Costs (MTDC), as defined in UC's federally-negotiated rate agreements.

 Federal Pass-Through Funding from State of California Agencies